jnozzi/cocoadev.com/SiteContent/General/NSSplitView.markdown

 == Collapsing Subviews ==

-For a view to be collapsible, the delegate must implement a <code>splitView:constrainMinCoordinate:ofSubviewAt:</code> to create a minimum size for the subview, and must return YES from <code>splitView:canCollapseSubview:</code>.
+For a view to be collapsible, the delegate must implement a     splitView:constrainMinCoordinate:ofSubviewAt: to create a minimum size for the subview, and must return YES from     splitView:canCollapseSubview:.
 When the subview's divider is dragged a certain distance past its minimum contraining point, the subview will be be collapsed.
 Below is an example where the splitter has a NSTableView (inside an NSScrollView) as one of its subviews, and that tableView (like the Navigator in Xcode) can be collapsed.

  - (BOOL)splitView:(NSSplitView *)sender canCollapseSubview:(NSView *)subview
  {